 - Children must walk up/down stairs on left side only in single file.

-- Children should play only with their class bubble in their designated play areas.
+- Children play with their class year in their designated play areas.
 They must obey the playground rules which will be explained clearly by each class teacher.

 - Children are not allowed leave the school grounds at any time unless accompanied by a parent/guardian.